k0001/k0001.github.com/articles/opaleye-sot.md

 ```

 We will not pay attention at all to the internals of the `ITisch` superclass; as
-we suggested before, it just constraints `Cols` further as we did in our `Qux`
+we suggested before, it just constraints `Cols` as we did in our `Qux` and `Bar`
-and `Bar` example, and it ensures `Cols` satisfies many constraints that will be
+example, and it ensures `Cols` satisfies many constraints that will be required
-required by `HList` and `Record`.
-The implementation of `ITisch`, however,
+by `HList` and `Record`.
+The implementation of `ITisch` however, doesn't teach
-doesn't teach us anything fundamentally new, so let's ignore it.
-The
+us anything fundamentally new, so let's ignore it.
+Also, the `TaggedCols` from
-`TaggedCols` from before would continue to work just fine because `Cols` still
+before would continue to work just fine because `Cols` still takes the same
-takes the same three type arguments.
+three type arguments.

 `Tisch` as defined above is fine, but hopefully you can see that passing those
 three arguments everywhere will get cumbersome, even more so if we keep in mind